awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-destination.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `BucketArn`  <a name="cfn-s3-bucket-destination-bucketarn"></a>
-The Amazon Resource Name \(ARN\) of the bucket where analytics results are published\.
+The Amazon Resource Name \(Arn\) of the bucket where analytics results are published\.
 This destination bucket must be in the same region as the bucket used for the analytics or inventory configuration\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)